 #7 Practical questions

-Taxation is ever changing subject and core practice field of Chartered Accountants.
-You have to face daily new challenges in taxation subject that is the reason ICAI tests your practical knowledge.
+Taxation is an ever-changing subject and core practice field of Chartered Accountants.
+You have to face daily new challenges in taxation subjects that are the reason ICAI tests your practical knowledge.

 #8 Making notes

-Preparing notes in taxation subject helps a lot.
-These handwritten notes enhance the revision speed and help to cover entire syllabus.
+Preparing notes in taxation subjects helps a lot.
+These handwritten notes enhance the revision speed and help to cover the entire syllabus.
 Students should highlight the keywords and other important details at the time of first readings only.

 #9 Indirect tax (GST)

-GST is composed of earlier tax regime like Service tax, VAT, CENVAT, Excise duty.
-Don’t ever think that government has launched a new tax called GST, rather combined previous tax regimes.
+GST is composed of earlier tax regimes like Service tax, VAT, CENVAT, Excise duty.
+Don’t ever think that the government has launched a new tax called GST, rather combined previous tax regimes.